 Genetically modified goats are used to produce this protein.
 The human antithrombin gene is transferred into goat embryos.
 The adult goats then make human antithrombin protein.

-FIGURE 7 shows an example of a DNA fragment that can be transferred into the cells of goats.
+FIGURE 7, on the opposite page, shows an example of a DNA fragment that can be transferred into the cells of goats.